-For centuries, Westerners had nurtured a strong interest in China, which they viewed both as a place of Oriental mystery and economic opportunity.
+For centuries, Westerners nurtured a strong interest in China.
+They viewed both as a place of Oriental mystery and economic opportunity.
 From the 18th century, Europeans steadily increased their presence and influence in China, not without opposition.
-This foreign imperialism in China would become a notable source of revolutionary sentiment.
+This foreign imperialism in China would become a notable source of nationalist and revolutionary sentiment.

 Seeds of European imperialism